 Knowledge Management Tools: The Secret Weapon of Customer Service

 One of the secret weapons of the best customer service organizations is simple: knowledge.
-Knowledge management tools arm your human agents, your answer bots, and your customers with the information they need to solve problems quickly.
+Knowledge management tools arm your human agents, your QuickSearch Bots, and your customers with the information they need to solve problems quickly.

 You might have all the answers written down, but unless they’re accessible, they don’t count.
 Granting ease of access to the content in your knowledge base is a critical link to serving customers.
 The more organized and efficiently managed your knowledge base is, the easier their problem-solving becomes.